waltbai/AMR-Vis/README.md

-# AMRVis
+# AMR-Vis
-Visualization of AMR graph.
+Visualization for AMR graph.